-By using this information to improve translations, it becomes possible to popularize research results not only within narrow scientific circles, but with public audiences around the world.
+By using this information to improve translation, it becomes possible to popularize research results not only within narrow scientific circles, but with public audiences around the world.

-However, to motivate society to act, it is also necessary to localize—i.e. adapt content to the beliefs, culture, and customs of individual countries.
+However, to motivate society to act, it’s also necessary to localize and adapt content to the beliefs, culture, and customs of individual countries and cultural subgroups.
 Environmental translation is therefore an extremely complex field that is not yet fully mature.

 To effectively address international recipients of climate change communication, organizations should turn to professional and specialized translation and localization agencies.